SammyKrosoft/Exchange-Critical-Security-Updates-Notes-from-a-Microsoft-Engineer/README.md

 We also recommend that your security team assess whether or not the vulnerabilities were being exploited by using the Indicators of Compromise we shared here (see below **Check Exchange logs to check if you've been compromised** part)

 We are committed to working with you through this issue.
 Your Microsoft account and support teams have been fully mobilized.
-Please let me know if you need additional help.

 |Information to assist you and your teams|
 |---|